LendKey Review: Private Student Loans and Refinancing Options

 LendKey also offers private student loans to borrowers who are pursuing a degree at an accredited Title IV institution.
 Students will be happy to know that LendKey’s in-school loans were ranked as one of our best private student loans.

-Borrowers have the option to select from variable or fixed interest rate loans through LendKey’s partner network, and they can select repayment terms ranging from five to 15 years.
+Borrowers have the option to select from variable or fixed interest rates through LendKey’s partner network and they will have a repayment term of 10 years.

 LendKey lenders also allow cosigners to be added to an application to strengthen the chance of approval for borrowers who have a minimal credit history or little to no income.